 Prone instability test

-Patient prone with torso supported on mate, legs off the edge with both feed supported on the ground.
-Therapist applies posterior/anterior springing throughout the lumbar spine to identify painful segments.
-Therapist then instructs patient to lift legs off floor and performs same posterior/anterior springing
+Patient prone with torso supported on the mat, legs off the edge, with both feet supported on the ground.
+The therapist applies posterior/anterior springing throughout the lumbar spine to identify painful segments.
+The therapist then instructs the patient to lift the legs off the floor and perform the me posterior/anterior springing

 Positive: decreased pain during posterior/anterior springing with the legs raised compared to when the feet are supported on the ground